Programme name: Taxation

 Application deadline: April 1st to May 15th (winter term); October 1st to November 15th (summer term)

 The Master's degree programme in Taxation trains specialists for the corporate, consulting, academic, science, political and administrative sectors.
 Applicants should be interested in institutional taxation structures and their micro- and macroeconomic impacts.
 The substantive focus of the degree programme is on the field of taxation.
 This focus creates space for broad-based research into tax-related topics.
 These cover the legal foundations of corporate taxation and fiscal policy alongside methods of empirical and theoretical tax research.

-The Taxation degree programme sets itself apart from other degree programmes in Economics offered by the Faculty of Economic Sciences in that it teaches a great profundity of institutional expertise and methodological breadth whilst conveying substantial knowledge of business administration partnered with certain legal aspects.
-Unlike the business administration M.Sc. degree programme in Finance, Accounting and Taxes also offered at the Faculty of Economic Sciences, the M.Sc. in Taxation is orientated along the overall economic situation and builds on micro- and macroeconomic theories.
+The Taxation degree programme sets itself apart from other degree programmes in Economics offered by the Faculty of Business and Economics in that it teaches a great profundity of institutional expertise and methodological breadth whilst conveying substantial knowledge of business administration partnered with certain legal aspects.
+Unlike the business administration M.Sc. degree programme in Finance, Accounting and Taxes also offered at the Faculty of Business and Economics, the MSc in Taxation is orientated along the overall economic situation and builds on micro- and macroeconomic theories.

 Its aim is to give our graduates highly marketable skills with high-profile potential in the field of taxation.
 Students who have earned a bachelor's degree in the economic sciences are the main target group.
 Economists looking to gain practical skills to be applied in politics or business as well as business administration majors with a special interest in fiscal policy are particularly well-suited candidates.